 \end{thm}

-The main idea of our algorithm is to apply normalized SGD to solve the nonconvex optimization problem $\fL_{\lambda}^*(x)$.
-In contrast to the settings considered in \citet{liunonconvex2025,hubler2024gradient}, however, we do not have access to the exact gradient of $\fL_{\lambda}^*(x)$ when dealing with bilevel optimization.
-Instead, we must account for the error introduced by approximating it through the inner clipped-SGD procedure.
-Our general analysis is carried out under the $p$-BCM noise condition; in the special case $p=2$, corresponding to the standard bounded-variance assumption, Theorem~\ref{thm:bilevel_expect} yields an SFO complexity of $\tilde{\fO}(\kappa^{11}\sigma^2\epsilon^{-6})$, which aligns with the best-known guarantees of fully first-order methods under the bounded-variance assumption~\citep{chen2025near}.
+It is worth noting that our analysis is carried out under the general $p$-BCM noise condition (Assumption~\ref{asm:pBCM}).
+In the special case of $p=2$, it reduces to the standard bounded-variance setting, then Theorem~\ref{thm:bilevel_expect} yields an SFO complexity of $\tilde{\fO}(\kappa^{11}\sigma^2\epsilon^{-6})$ which aligns with the result of the best-known fully first-order methods~\citep{chen2025near}.

-While in-expectation results guarantee small gradient norms when averaged over sufficiently many optimization runs, practical computational constraints often preclude executing a large number of runs.
-Hence, a single run that achieves a prescribed gradient norm with high probability are more desirable.
-Although the Markov inequality can be used to convert in-expectation guarantees into high-probability guarantees, the resulting dependence on $1/\delta$ is typically polynomially poor, making such bounds impractical.
-The following theorem establishes a high-probability guarantee for the N$^2$SBA algorithm, with only logarithmic dependence on $1/\delta$.
+The above in-expectation results guarantee the small gradient norm by taking the average on the outputs of running N$^2$SBA sufficient times, while the results of the high-probability guarantee for a single run are more desirable in practice.
+The following theorem establishes a high-probability guarantee for our N$^2$SBA algorithm.